wnghks7787/OODP_StrategyPattern/README.md

 <img width="600" alt="image" src="https://github.com/wnghks7787/OODP_StrategyPattern/assets/74361097/b6ba42f9-f7b8-41ae-8175-c5ef1920ca3a">

-As we can see this diagram, Robot need to access only Attack Strategy and Moving strategy.
+As we can see this diagram, Robots.Robot need to access only Attack Strategy and Moving strategy.
 When we need to add new Attack process, we can just add new class implement with *Attack Strategy* .
-We don't need to modify Robot Class for change new strategy.
+We don't need to modify Robots.Robot Class for change new strategy.